Common Theft and Property Crimes

 - Motor vehicle theft – Taking someone else’s car, motorbike, scooter, etc. without the consent of the owner.

-Every theft or property crime has a different penalty.
+Every theft and property crime has a different penalty.
 Depending on which crime has been carried out, the punishment can be anything from a fine to imprisonment.
 Depending on the items stolen, theft can be classified as either a felony or misdemeanor.

 - Felony – A felony is classed as a serious crime; they can be non-violent and violent crimes.
 A felony crime will have a much bigger punishment, for example, a lengthy prison sentence.